-If OMRI has been unable to resolve a particular policy or standards issue, that issue is considered "Beyond Resolution."
+If OMRI has been unable to resolve a particular policy or standards issue within the 275-day timeline, or if the Board of Directors votes to end the timeline early, that issue is considered "Beyond Resolution" and OMRI terminates the review process and refunds the applicable product review fee(s).
+No OMRI status is assigned to such products.
 OMRI notifies future applicants that it is not able to review products affected by this issue, and any OMRI Listed products affected by the issue undergo Limited Re-review as described in §2.10.1.

-If OMRI receives a new application for a product for which the review would require consideration of an issue determined to be currently "Beyond Resolution" OMRI sends the applicant a letter explaining that OMRI must decline the application and returns all applicable fees without assigning a product status.
+Issues that are Beyond Resolution remain in that state unless or until they are resolved following further clarification or revisions.
+If OMRI receives a new application for a product for which the review would require consideration of an issue determined to be currently "Beyond Resolution," OMRI sends the applicant a letter explaining that OMRI must decline the application and returns all applicable product review fees without assigning a product status.
 A product with a temporary Unresolved status is reconsidered by a Review Panel after one of the following occurs:

-- the OMRI Management Team, Advisory Council or Board of Directors issues a guidance that clarifies current OMRI policies or standards in regards to the unresolved issue; - the OMRI Board of Directors revises the OMRI Policy Manual or the relevant OMRI standards as they relate to the unresolved issue (see §5); or - the applicant takes action that brings the product into compliance with OMRI policies and standards, irrespective of the policy or standards question under consideration.
+- the OMRI Policy Development Team issues a guidance that clarifies current OMRI policies or standards in regards to the unresolved issue; - the OMRI Board of Directors or Technical Committee revises the OMRI Policy Manual or the relevant OMRI Standards Manual as they relate to the unresolved issue (see §5); or - · the applicant takes action that brings the product into compliance with OMRI policies and standards, irrespective of the policy or standards question under consideration.